 Developing self-control begins at birth and continues across your little one’s entire life.
 It’s critical in helping your baby’s social environment, overall development, and to succeed in school.
 It will help your child learn to cooperate, cope with frustration, and solve conflicts properly.
 When it comes to these skills, your simple day to day interactions as parents are the ones that mean the most:

-- For a newborn, it’s all about reassurances: being quick to respond when he is upset, cuddle and comfort him.
-Each time your little one has a feeling of discomfort, he learns that it will eventually pass.
+- For a newborn, it’s all about reassurances: being quick to respond when they are upset, cuddle and comfort them.
+Each time your little one has a feeling of discomfort, they learn that it will eventually pass.
 With your help, your baby can and will develop the capacity to self-regulate and learn to take time to think, plan, and come up with an adequate response to any challenge.

 Behind self-control and self-regulation, a huge amount of cognitive skills are playing their part in helping your little one decide exactly on which impulses to act on.
-So, even if your child does not follow rules by now (he will probably get around to it when he hits the 3-year mark), expectations need to be set from an early age.
+So, even if your child does not follow rules by now (they will probably get around to it when they hit the 3-year mark), expectations need to be set from an early age.
 Your baby is constantly learning from your cues, so be sure to set a clear, rational example early on!

 - Want to learn more?
 Visit this links for more information: